-DeJoy said he will not change overtime rules, retail hours at local post offices, or the location of mail processing equipment and blue collection boxes, nor will he close any existing mail processing facilities.
+Earlier this week, DeJoy said he would suspend some initiatives to avoid a possible appearance of impropriety.
+Those changes he’d undertaken involve overtime rules, retail hours at local post offices, and the location of mail processing equipment and blue collection boxes, according to a statement.

-He also said the agency will use “standby” resources as of Oct.
-1 to meet a possible surge in mail due to the elections.
+He also said he wouldn’t close existing mail processing facilities and would use “standby” resources as of Oct.
+1 to meet mail surges.

-On Saturday, the U.S. House will convene and vote on a measure providing $25 billion in postal service funding, according to Politico, and barring the agency from changing operations or service levels in place at the beginning of the year.
-And on Monday, DeJoy is slated to appear before the House Committee on Oversight and Reform, led by Democrats.
-Robert Duncan, chair of the U.S. Postal Service Board of Governors, also will testify.
+The U.S. House will meet Saturday in a rare weekend session to vote on a measure providing $25 billion in Postal Service funding and barring the agency from changing operations or service levels in place at the beginning of the year.

 The Postal Service generates almost all of its revenue through its operations but Congress has at times provided some additional appropriations.
 The Congressional Research Service reported earlier this year that the post office has continued to incur losses for at least a decade and its expenses in fiscal 2019 were $80 billion while its revenues were $71 billion.
 The pandemic has only exacerbated those problems.